protegeproject/swrltab-plugin/README.md

    git clone https://github.com/protegeproject/swrltab-plugin.git swrltab-plugin

-2. Change into the swrltab-plugin directory.
+2. Change into the swrltab-plugin directory:

+  cd swrltab-plugin

+3. Build it with Maven:

-3. Type mvn clean package.
+  mvn clean package.

 On build completion, the "target" directory will contain a swrltab-plugin-${version}.jar file.

 4. Copy the JAR file from the target directory to the "plugins" subdirectory of your Protege installation (e.g., /Applications/Protege_5.0_beta/plugins/)